WilliamHeidemann/DISYS-assignment2-TCP/README.md

 When the original message has been ordered, it will be printed to the terminal and the program will terminate.

+The program is run by typing `go run ./` with the terminal in this directory.

 a) What are packages in your implementation?
 What data structure do you use to transmit data and meta-data?